 - Use cutting down on coffee as an excuse to ramp up on drinking water or other healthy alternatives such as coconut water.

-4. Things you don't need: How to stop spending money on unnecessary things
+4. Stop spending money on unnecessary things you don't need

 Shopping has never been easier.
-At the click of a button, you can have exactly what you want in lightning speed.
+At the click of a button, you can have exactly what you want at lightning speed.
+Thanks, Amazon.

 To put a stop to this, you can deploy a few tactics: